NatureScot's InformedDECISION™

 NatureScot is working with Informed Solutions to apply new technology to our casework service.
 The result is a new product called InformedDECISION™.

-Any applicant who requests our advice for a statutory consultation or pre-application, and all those seeking SSSI Consent.
-This includes (but is not limited to) all Local Planning Authorities, a range of Government departments and agencies (SEPA, Scottish Forestry, Energy Consents, Transport Scotland), any SSSI owners/occupiers/agents, and any private organisations who work on behalf of any of the aforementioned organisations.
+Any applicant who requests our advice for a statutory or pre-application consultation (including public bodies looking for SSSI advice), and all those seeking SSSI Consent.
+This includes (but is not limited to) all Local Planning Authorities, a range of Government departments and agencies (SEPA, Scottish Forestry, Energy Consents, Transport Scotland, Marine Directorate Licencing Operations), any SSSI owners/occupiers/agents, and any developers or private organisations who work on behalf of any of the aforementioned organisations.

 We are using InformedDECISION™ to ensure our responses are faster and more consistent.